 ‘Art is the imposing of a pattern on experience.’
 Alfred North Whitehead, mathematician and philosopher

-I do love a good quotation, or two, to support an idea I am exploring or to inspire me in my writing.
+I love a good quotation or two to support an idea I am exploring or to inspire me in my writing.

-I have been going through loads of photographs, taken recently when out and about – from Wiltshire to Dorset to Bath.
-Sorting through hundreds of photos on my phone, deleting and saving in equal measure.
+I have been sorting through hundreds of photographs on my phone, taken recently when out and about – from Deviezs to Dorchester to Bath, deleting and saving in equal measure.
 I’ve tried to find a way of linking what are disparate sets of images to share on my site.

 I’ve selected images which focus on shape, colour, texture and patterns – subjects that caught my eye in nature, buildings and works of art – including my favourite sculptor Elizabeth Frink.
-It’s summer and good to celebrate the world that’s opened up to us, that is flourishing, as well as changing – in no partcular order.
+It’s summer and good to celebrate the world that’s opened up to us, that is flourishing, as well as changing.

 When you take pictures, you are making decisions all the time about what to capture, how how to frame the subject, get the lighting right.
 Judgments on what particularly catches your eye, what you want record and share with other people.